-Looking into your pantry stocked with a variety of herbs and spices, what to do?… what to cook?
+Looking into your pantry stocked with a variety of herbs and spices, what do you do?
+Surely, you want to use them quickly before the expiry date.
 To be able to use them correctly, knowing the herbs and spices by their characteristic will definitely help.

 Firstly, let's find out the